 No worries if you won’t have a car.
 It’s easy to navigate Chicago without one.
 You can rely on travel by bus or public transportation, so have a look at routes and schedules of the Chicago Transit Authority and Metra Commuter Rail.
 You can pretty much get anywhere in the city that way.

-Even though CTA’s “L” has had some bad press in the past, you’ll feel safer knowing they’ve invested $26 million dollars to expand the transit, which includes 3,600 cameras on rail cars and platforms.
+Even though CTA’s “L” has had some bad press in the past, you’ll feel safer in Chicago knowing they’ve invested $26 million dollars to expand the transit, which includes 3,600 cameras on rail cars and platforms.

 You can also Uber (or Lyft), taxi, or bicycle around Chicago with ease.